 - Emergency medical care. - Covered services that are furnished for you by an obstetrician, a gynecologist, or a nurse midwife; or gynecological and related services that are furnished for you by a family practitioner.
 This includes: a covered routine annual gynecological (GYN) exam and any services that are required as a result of the exam; and evaluations and health care services that result from acute or emergency gynecological conditions.
 For these covered services, you will not have to pay any more than you would normally pay if you had received an approved referral from your primary care provider.
 But, prior approval is required from Blue Cross Blue Shield HMO Blue for: inpatient admissions (other than those for emergency or maternity care); and all infertility treatment. - Covered services that are furnished by a limited services clinic. - Acupuncture services. - Chiropractor services.
 (A pre-service approval may be required.
 See below.) - Lab tests, x-rays, and other covered tests. - Maternity services, including prenatal and postnatal care and childbirth classes. - Mental health and substance use treatment.
 (A pre-service approval may be required.
-See below.) - Methadone maintenance treatment that is furnished for opioid dependence. - Covered preventive dental care. - Covered routine vision exams. - Covered telehealth services. - Urgent care that is received outside of your service area.
+See below.) - Methadone maintenance treatment that is furnished for opioid dependence. - Covered preventive dental care. - Covered routine vision exams. - Covered services that are furnished by a Blue Cross Blue Shield HMO Blue designated telehealth vendor.
+(Except as described above in this section, you will need to have an approved referral from your primary care provider before you receive covered telehealth visits for outpatient specialty care from a network specialist that is not a designated telehealth vendor.) - Urgent care that is received outside of your service area.